djkeu/alienInvasion/README.md

 - Haven't figured that out yet.

 Who maintains and contributes to the project
-- That would be mainly me, djKeu
+- That would be me, djKeu